So, you’re a little tired of the daily slog…

 Conversely, if you feel unfulfilled, you should seek out an industry where your interests are stimulated on a regular basis through education and the acquirement of new skills.
 To use the fitness industry as a case study once again, CPD courses are a hugely important part of a personal trainer’s CV.

-As well as developing skills in areas including boxercise training and kettlebell workouts, these courses allow professionals in the fitness industry to set up their own group classes, therefore maximising their earning potential.
+As well as developing skills in areas including boxercise training and kettlebell workouts, these courses allow professionals in the fitness industry to set up their own group classes, therefore maximizing their earning potential.

 Indeed, if you are looking to move into freelance work, such opportunities for professional development are crucial in ensuring that you stand out above your local competitors.